The Iroquois New York

 By Terry Trucco

 At a glance: The Iroquois New York, a small, historic, 114-room hotel on the outskirts of Times Square, is everything Times Square isn’t.
 It’s quiet, unassuming and glitz-free.
-In other words, it’s ideal of you like being near Broadway theaters or in the thick of things without constant reminders of how flashy, noisy and touristy Times Square is.
+In other words, its ideal of you like being near Broadway theaters or in the thick of things without constant reminders of how flashy, noisy and touristy Times Square is.

 The hotel’s modest dimensions, upstairs and downstairs, are also at odds with Times Square’s larger-than-life personality.
 But with stylish guest rooms and a freshly refurbished lobby outfitted with ample seating (for a small hotel), the Iroquois is a soothing place to come home to, even if only for a night.